If you’re asking yourself the question: “why are there so many linux distros?” then stick around because in this post I will cover many reasons.

 This is an excellent little fully-fledged budget computer that’s capable of various dedicated tasks for in and around the home (and anywhere else for that matter).

-For a general purpose desktop environment, check out Raspbian at raspbian.org
+For a general purpose desktop environment, check out Raspberry Pi OS at raspberrypi.org

-It’s worth noting that both of these systems are running Kodi as their underlying media centre.
+It’s worth noting that both of these systems are running Kodi as their underlying media center.

 Android Custom ROM Distributions